tiagoseq/NeuralFieldEq.jl/docs/src/examples.md

 <img src='../figs/plots1D.png' width=500><br>
 ```

-## Influence of delay in the solutions
+## NF with finite propagation speed

 Considering the previous example, we will now compare the delayed solution with the non-delayed one.
 ```julia